-You are here: Infothek - Blood Pressure Apps and Digital Tools - What is the ePa (electronic patient record)?
+You are here: Infothek - Blood pressure apps and digital tools - What is the ePA (electronic patient record)?

-What is the ePa (electronic patient record)?
+What is the ePA (electronic patient record)?

 ePa (elektronische Patientenakte)

-What should be stored in the electronic patient record (ePa)?
+What should be stored in the electronic patient record (ePA)?

 Sources:

-Author Sabine Croci is a qualified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care, and has led BloodPressureDB's specialist editorial team since 2015.
-Thanks to her extensive additional qualifications as a paramedic, first responder and in various therapy and emergency areas, she provides solid, practical and reliably reviewed information.
+Author Sabine Croci is a certified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care.
+Since 2015 she has led the editorial team at BloodPressureDB.
+With additional qualifications as a paramedic, first responder, and training in various therapy and emergency areas, she provides well-founded, practical, and reliably reviewed information.

 Related articles: